duniter/duniter-v2s/pallets/distance/README.md

 - a set of evaluators
 - a vec of results

-The evaluation are separated in three pools (N - 2 is the session index):
+The evaluation are separated in three pools:

-- pool number N - 1 % 3: results from the previous session used in the current one (let empty for next session)
+- pool number N - 1 % 3: results from the previous evaluation period used in the current one (let empty for next evaluation period)
 - pool number N + 0 % 3: inherent results are added there
 - pool number N + 1 % 3: identities are added there for evaluation